docbogdanc/Mod1_chal/README.md

 ## Description

 This is the module 1 challenge.
-It should encompass all the new skills gained in the first week and all the further reading and learning as part of continuous improvement.
+It should encompass all the new skills gained in the first week and all the further reading and learning as part of my continuous improvement.

 ## Table of Contents

 ## Installation

-it was deployed using GitHub and can be access without installation in any browser.
+This project was edited with VScode, deployed using GitHub and can be accessed without installation in any browser.

 ## Usage